evocount/display-management/README.md

 12. EDID
     An [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) is a data format used by a physical display to export its capabilities.
 It contains data such as manufacturer name, serial number, display sizem etc... .

+13. PNP ID
+    The [Plug and Play ID](https://en.wikipedia.org/wiki/Legacy_Plug_and_Play) is basically a 3 letter manufacturer ID of the physical display in the context of this library.
+    A list of manufacturers can be found [here](https://uefi.org/pnp_id_list)

 ---